ttungfreddie/swim-converter-plus-privacy-policy/README.md

 Swim Converter+ does not share any data with external servers, services, or third parties.

 ## Data Access
 Swim Converter+ only accesses information that is visible on the active webpage when the user initiates a conversion.
 This includes swim event names and times displayed on the page.
 This information is used solely to calculate and display converted times and is never stored, transmitted, or shared.
+Injected scripts only read swim times displayed on the page in order to calculate conversions.
+No page content is collected, transmitted, or stored.

 ## Permissions
 NewsifAI requests only the minimum permissions required to operate, including: